suvoooo/suvoooo.github.io/_pages/resources.md

  Since I am a massive believer of free education, below I've compiled a list of some of my favorite study materials, research papers, lectures etc. These could be of interest if you are into particle physics/astrophysics/machine learning.
 They are all free!

-A more generic and extremely useful list of such free materials for theoretical physicists is already prepared by famous physics professor _Gerard 't Hooft_.
+A more generic and extremely useful list of such free materials for theoretical physicists has already been prepared by famous physics professor _Gerard 't Hooft_.
 You can check the site: [How to Become a Good Theoretical Physicist](http://www.goodtheorist.science/).

 Below goes my list: